whoisbe/otel2elastic/Notes/instrument.md

 # Instrument a Flask application
-Instrument a Flask application to send traces to OpenTelemetry collector
+Instrument a [Flask](https://palletsprojects.com/p/flask/) application to send traces to OpenTelemetry collector

- 1. We are now ready to instrument a small python application using OpenTelemetry to get traces and send it to the collector.
+ 1. We are now ready to instrument a small Python application using OpenTelemetry to get traces and send it to the collector.
  2. Change into the `Code` directory.
 Open the file `app.py` using your favorite code editor and examine the code.
  3. This app makes an external api call to obtain some data and returns part of the data.
  4. As of now, there's no instrumentation in this code.
 You will need to install some libraries that's required to instrument this code.